Best Pool Cleaners 2020: Top Picks For Every Pool + Buying Guide

 Overall, this is a solid robotic pool cleaner for half what you’d spend on a more advanced model.
 If you just want to clean your pool and don’t care much for extra features, get the Dolphin Nautilus Plus.

-Most Advanced Pool Cleaner: Dolphin Premier Robotic Pool Cleaner
+4. Most Advanced: Dolphin Premier Robotic Pool Cleaner

-The Dolphin Premier has a multimedia filtration system.
-You can use different types of media depending on the condition of your pool.
+The Dolphin Premier has a multimedia filtration system – which means you can use different types of media depending on the condition of your pool and the type of debris in it.
+Options include:

 - Micro-cartridges for fine debris.